 Biodiversity Group Research Themes:

-The Biodiversity Research Group is a dynamic research team led by Associate Professor Salit Kark based at The University of Queensland, Australia with interests in conservation science and ecology.
-The Kark Group works on a wide range of conservation, environmental and ecological aspects and collaborates with multiple groups worldwide in both terrestrial and marine ecosystems and across spatial scales, ranging from regional to global to help solve key environmental questions and challenges.
-We are members of the Environmental Decisions Group and the ARC Centre of Excellence for Environmental Decisions and are Project Leaders in the new NESP Threatened Species hub .
+The Biodiversity Research Group is a dynamic research team led by Associate Professor Salit Kark with interests in conservation science and ecology.
+The Kark Group works on a wide range of conservation, environmental and ecological aspects and collaborates with multiple groups worldwide in both terrestrial and marine ecosystems and across spatial scales, ranging from regional to global to help solve key environmental questions, ecological and conservation challenges.
+We are members of the Environmental Decisions Group and the Centre of Excellence for Environmental Decisions and Kark is leader of a large project on island conservation (with the the NESP Threatened Species hub).

 2. The role of spatial and behavioral interactions in the establishments of cavity nesting birds: A cross continental study